Elizabeth Suter: Sharp Lines and Swift Sketches

-The display will feature a large number of works loaned from the Central Saint Martins Museum and Study Collection and will be on view until 2 June.
+The display will feature a large number of works loaned from the Central Saint Martins Museum & Study Collection and will be on view until 2 June.
 The display also forms part of the large-scale exhibition Swinging London: A Lifestyle Revolution, which presents the fashion, design and art of the Chelsea Set from 1952–1977.
-Here, Central Saint Martins Museum and Study Collection curator, Sarah Campbell, profiles Suter and her teaching legacy at St Martin’s School of Art.
+Here, Central Saint Martins Museum & Study Collection curator, Sarah Campbell, profiles Suter and her teaching legacy at St Martin’s School of Art.

 The lively fashion illustrations of Elizabeth Suter (1926–2012) were largely drawn from memory.
 During the period she covered the collections in Paris for British magazines and newspapers in the 1960s and 1970s, sketching during fashion shows was banned.
 Instead, she would sit in nearby cafes after shows, drawing the catwalk collections while still fresh in the mind’s eye.

 Alongside her position as a well-known fashion illustrator and journalist, Suter was also an influential teacher.
 She taught at St Martin’s School of Art – which merged with the Central School of Art and Design in 1989 to become Central Saint Martins – where she eventually became Head of Fashion in the mid 1970s.